nurie05/gamba-tool/README.md

 ## Operon Finder

-This is a tool coded in **_Rust_** to search for operons among annotated transcripts.
+This tool coded in **_Rust_** identifies operons among annotated transcripts.
-The search is based on transcirpt position, structure and expression level.
+The detection is based on transcirpt position, structure and expression level.
-It requires a GTF files with the values of 'cov' and 'fpkm', as are used during operon selection.
+It requires a GTF files with the values of 'cov' and 'fpkm', used during operon selection.

 ### Usage
 This tool has few parameters that can be specified (use --help to get the usage message):